SWIRLS_

 Authorization: Bearer <access_token>

 The Swirls API base URL is https://swirls.ai/api.
-This is the same mechanism the Swirls CLI uses internally.

 The token grants access scoped to the organization that registered the identity provider.
+A federated principal is not an organization member; it authenticates as itself, confined to that organization's data.

 Example